mottaquikarim/InstagramAPI/README.md

 1. grab an access token from instagram developers console
 2. in main.js, set accessToken variable to token retrieved
-3. currently, only search by location is supported, however, should be easy to add further endpoint support as needed
+3. the `endpoint` method is the point of interest, pass in the endpoint name + options as needed to perform api call